scotws/TaliForth2/docs/manual.md

 For this to work, you need to go to the `platform` folder and create your own kernelkernel code to replace `platform-py65mon.asm`, the default kernel for use with the py65monpy65mon kernel.
 By convention, the name should start with `platform-`.
 See the `README.md` file in the the `platform` folder for details.

 Once you have configured your platform file in the plaform folder, you can build a binary (typically programmed into an EEPROM) for your hardware with make.
-If you made a platform file named `platform-mycomp.asm`, then you should `cd` to the main folder of the project and run
+If you made a platform file named `platform-mycomp.asm`, then you should `cd` to the main Tali folder and run

 ``` bash
 make taliforth-mycomp.bin